jhpyle/docassemble/_docs/objects.md

 {% include side-by-side.html demo="template-show" %}

+If called from within a DOCX file, `show()` returns paragraph-level text converted from Markdown.

+The `show_as_markdown()` method works just like `show()`, except that when called from a DOCX file, it does not return paragraph-level text.
+You can pass the results through the `markdown` filter or the `inline_markdown` filter depending on how you want the results formatted.

 <a name="DALazyTemplate.subject_as_html"></a><a
 name="DALazyTemplate.content_as_html"></a>If you write Python modules that generate [HTML], you may wish to use